-Three picturesque hours by train from Los Angeles down the Pacific coast sits San Diego, close to the border of Mexico for a day trip to Tijuana if you run out of things to do in the big smoke.
+We tooted down in three picturesque hours by train from Los Angeles down the Pacific coast to San Diego, close to the border of Mexico for a day trip to Tijuana if you run out of things to do in the big smoke.

 1. Gaslamp Quarter